ColinMaudry/datagovuk-rdf/README.md

 You can fire [SPARQL](http://www.w3.org/TR/sparql11-query/#introduction) queries on the endpoint [here](http://www.data.maudry.com/sparql/data.gov.uk/).

+This script is fully functional (not beta or alpha or what not).

 ## Update script

 [build.xml](build.xml) is an Apache Ant script that runs the following tasks: